tassiluca/direct-style-experiments/docs/content/docs/03-channels.md

 {{< hint warning >}}

-In order to use the application you need to place inside the `analyzer-commons` module a `.env` file containing [your personal GitHub access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens), like:
+In order to run the application you need to place inside the `analyzer-commons` directory a `.env` file containing [your personal GitHub access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens), like:

 ```env
 GH_TOKEN=....